FluffyEvents/events.dev/readme.md

 ## Official Documentation

-Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for Laravel 4.2 can be found on the [http://laravel.com/docs/4.2](http://laravel.com/docs/4.2).

 ### License